 Driving in the Nordic countries, and especially in Norway and Iceland, may differ from your previous driving experiences.
 Especially in the fjord region and in the mountains the roads tend to be narrow and winding.
 This means that the driving time per day may be longer than you expect just by looking at the distance in kilometres.
 To give you a better understanding of the driving involved per day, we have therefore specified both the distance and duration per day for each tour on our website.

 Free parking is offered at all the hotels with countryside location (fjord village, mountain village etc).
 In the cities you will have to pay for the parking on the spot (Oslo, Bergen, Ålesund, Trondheim, Reykjavik etc.).
-Parking in the cities will either be in the hotels’ private parking garage or a public parking garage close by (we inform about parking in the travel documents).
-The price per 24 hours is normally from EUR 20-25, but can be as much as EUR 35-40.
+Parking in the cities will either be in the hotels’ private parking garage or a public parking garage close by (we inform about parking in the travel documents.
+However, no parking is booked).
+The price per 24 hours is normally from EUR 20-25 but can be as much as EUR 35-40.

 As a tourist the following applies regarding driver’s license: